 The Department makes every effort to help students to obtain a first post-doctoral position.
-Job announcements are often sent electronically through the departmental listserv.
-Students should consult the APA Monitor, the monthly publication of the American Psychological Association, the APS Observer, the monthly publication of the American Psychological Society, and relevant society listservs to seek such positions.
+Job announcements are often sent electronically through the departmental listsery.
+Students should consult the APA Monitor, the monthly publication of the American Psychological Association, the APS Observer, the monthly publication of the American Psychological Society, and relevant society listserys to seek such positions.
 Students should also plan to attend and present their research at meetings of appropriate professional societies during their graduate years.
 The APA publishes a book, Finding Your First Job, which may be helpful.

 The Tax Office posts information on their website.
 They specifically do not advise individuals on their individual circumstances, unless it is regarding some sort of treaty benefit or other general question.
-To find information about the tax office, students should visit http://www.controller.jhu.edu/depts/tax/about\tax.html.
+To find information about the Tax office, students should visit https://tax.finance.jhu.edu/.